 Pet Insurance Loss Ratios: Addressing the Behavioral Data Gap

-Authors: Andrew Hellman, Jeff Pinard (Stride Systems)
+Author: Andrew Hellman, Jeff Pinard (Stride Systems)

 Introduction

 The segment remains meaningfully under-capitalized relative to its growth trajectory.
 The principal reason for under-capitalization stems from pricing confidence.
-Pet lines loss ratios run 11 to 17 points (14 at the midpoint) above the personal lines average, a structural gap that makes aggressive participation economically irrational for disciplined capital allocators.
+Pet lines loss ratios run 11 to 17 points (14 at the midpoint) above the personal lines average [4] [5], a structural gap that makes aggressive participation economically irrational for disciplined capital allocators.

 This note examines what is causing this gap, why one component of it is addressable while the other is structural, and what closing the addressable portion of the gap would mean for the segment's capital deployment trajectory and future growth.